sameer-b/AutoHathwayLogin/README.md

 ```

-Where username is your hathway email, password is your password and sleeo time is the time between 2 consecutive internet connectivity tests.
+Where username is your hathway email, password is your password and sleep time is the time between 2 consecutive internet connectivity tests and default is 30seconds.
 You can alternatively save username and password in the variables in the file and simply run by typing

 ```
 python AutoHathwayLogin.py